 About Reginald Frye

 Dr. Frye is a clinical pharmacologist by training and a licensed pharmacist.
 His search focuses on identifying factors that contribute to variability in drug response.
-In particular he has focused on drug metabolizing enzymes that contribute to pharmacokinetic variability observed with many drugs and natural products.
-Dr. Frye’s work in this area is currently supported by NCCAM, NIDCR and NIGMS.
-He serves on the editorial boards of Pharmacotherapy, The Open Drug Metabolism Journal, and Annals of Pharmacotherapy and as an ad-hoc reviewer for many journals, including Drug Metabolism and Dispostion and Clinical Pharmacology and Therapeutics.
+In particular, he has focused on drug-metabolizing enzymes that contribute to pharmacokinetic variability observed with many drugs and natural products.
+Dr. Frye’s work in this area has been supported by NCCAM, NIDCR and NIGMS.
+He serves on the editorial boards of Annals of Pharmacotherapy and Frontiers in Pharmacogenetics and Pharmacogenomics; he served on the editorial boards of Pharmacotherapy and The Open Drug Metabolism Journal.
+He serves as an ad-hoc reviewer for many journals, including Drug Metabolism and Disposition and Clinical Pharmacology and Therapeutics.